daormar/debasher/doc/design_doc_resident.md

-Single sequence, implemented exactly this way in `run()`: open every FIFO by known name -> look for the most recent checkpoint -> (if found) `restore_node_state()`, otherwise default values -> `initialize_runtime()` (always invoked, same code whether or not state was restored) -> open the input log and replay it after the checkpoint's `processed_upto`, all of it if there was no checkpoint (point 3) -> `start_threads()` (starts every worker thread) -> wait until told to stop -> stop every thread.
+Single sequence, implemented exactly this way in `run()`: open every FIFO by known name -> look for the most recent checkpoint -> (if found) `restore_node_state()`, otherwise default values -> `initialize_runtime()` (always invoked, same code whether or not state was restored) -> open the input log and replay it after the checkpoint's `processed_upto`, all of it if there was no checkpoint (section 3) -> `start_threads()` (starts every worker thread) -> wait until told to stop -> stop every thread.
 The FIFOs come first because a node holds a FIFO only from the moment it opens it, and restoring and replaying can take a while: if a neighbor that was the only holder of a FIFO crashed during that time,